Dark Matter (2024 TV series): Production

-It was first announced in December 2020 that Apple TV+ had entered into development a series adaptation of Blake Crouch's novel, with Crouch set to showrun and adapt his novel.
+It was first announced in December 2020 that Apple TV+ had entered into development of a series adaptation of Blake Crouch's novel, with Crouch set to act as showrunner and head writer.
 The series was officially greenlit in March 2022, with Apple ordering 9 episodes and Joel Edgerton cast to star.
 Louis Leterrier was set to direct the first four episodes.
 By September 2022, Jennifer Connelly, Alice Braga, Jimmi Simpson, Oakes Fegley and Dayo Okeniyi joined the cast.
 In December, Amanda Brugel would join the cast in a recurring role.

-Production began in Chicago on October 4, 2022, and is expected to wrap in April 2023.
+Production began in Chicago on October 4, 2022, and Apple TV announced that the series would premiere on May 8, 2024.

+Reception

+The review aggregator website Rotten Tomatoes reported an 82% approval rating with an average rating of 6.9/10, based on 57 critic reviews.
+The website's critics consensus reads, "Dark Matter's intriguing ideas are spread a tad thin over its season-long runtime, but fans of foreboding sci-fi will find its residue addictively sticky."
+Metacritic, which uses a weighted average, assigned a score of 64 out of 100 based on 22 critics, indicating "generally favorable reviews".